Klik hier om dit bericht in het Nederlands te lezen.

 ‘Damn it, Michael …’ Roxanne said while shaking her head in disdain.

-Roxanne and Charlotte had no time to react, as Thomas warned them out of the blue: ‘Mr Carter is coming out of the closet!’
+Roxanne and Charlotte had no time to react, as Thomas warned them all of a sudden: ‘Mr Carter is coming out of the closet!’

-His three classmates astonishedly looked behind them to see the handsome teacher standing on the other side of the room with a paperclip in his hand.
-The closet was full of papers held together by those paperclips, but they all thought that escape trick only worked in films.
+His three classmates looked behind them astonished to see their handsome teacher standing on the other side of the room holding a paperclip in his hand.
+The closet was full of papers held together by paperclips, but the pupils all thought that escape trick only worked in films.
 The teacher furiously walked over to the foursome and spoke with a threatening voice: ‘You are all in so much trouble!’

 Roxanne knew she had to scare him if she wanted him not to snitch on them and took a step forward.